karim-daw/carbon-service/README.md

 # Contributing

-We welcome contributions from the community!
+I obviosuly welcome contributions from the community!
 If you find any bugs, have feature requests, or want to contribute improvements, please open an issue or submit a pull request.
+This is still currently a WIP project but im currently building out basic features in the short term to enable clients to use the api for calculations.
+Methodology and research will also be updated in the near future.

 ## License